soumboussaha/FP-tracer/crawler/README.md

 In a local test, 10 pages required about 40s of crawling time.
 This would give an estimate of 400,000s = 6666m = 111h = 4.6d of runtime for the full crawl.
-This of cource can change depending on the resources of the crawler and specificy of the websites.
+This of course can change depending on the resources of the crawler and specifically of the websites.

-### Measurement Crawl
+### Measurement Crawl ( consent banner in score )

 The measurement crawl will access each page with a compatible consent banner 3 times.
-Each time using a different consent-action (do-nothing, accept-all, reject-all).
+Each time use a different consent-action (do-nothing, accept-all, reject-all).

 Use the following commands to start the crawl.

-First build the image
+First, build the image
 ```
 sudo docker build --tag fingerprint-consent-docker .
 ```